 (ii) Otherwise, the Metered Quantity For Settlement is the telemetry profile of the revenue quality meter value equal to the five-minute telemetry value adjusted by a scale factor.

-(d) For a Demand Response Resource, the Metered Quantity For Settlement equals the sum of the demand reductions of each of its constituent Demand Response Assets produced in response to a non-zero Dispatch Instruction, with the demand reduction for each such asset calculated pursuant to Section III.8.4. (e) For Resources without telemetry submitting hourly revenue quality meter data, the Metered Quantity For Settlement is the hourly revenue quality meter value equally apportioned over the five-minute intervals in the hour.
+For a Demand Response Resource, the Metered Quantity For Settlement equals the sum of the demand reductions of each of its constituent Demand Response Assets produced in response to a non-zero Dispatch Instruction, with the demand reduction for each such asset calculated pursuant to Section III.8.4.

+For a Demand Response Distributed Energy Resource Aggregation, the Metered Quantity For Settlement equals the sum of the demand reductions of each Distributed Energy Resource produced in response to a non-zero Dispatch Instruction, with the demand reduction for each Distributed Energy Resource calculated pursuant to Section III.6.5(d) except such performance will not include any incremental energy injections, and the hourly revenue quality meter data value apportioned over the five minute intervals in the hour in accordance with sub-section (f) below.
+If the Demand Response Distributed Energy Resource Aggregation provides five minute interval data, such data will be used in the Metered Quantity for Settlement calculation.

+(f) For Resources without telemetry submitting hourly revenue quality meter data, the Metered Quantity For Settlement is the hourly revenue quality meter value equally apportioned over the five-minute intervals in the hour.

 III.3.2.2 Metering and Communication.